MolSSI-Education/python_scripting_cms/_episodes/04-tabular_data.md

 > ## Variable Names
 >
-> In our solution above, we called our bond length variable `bond_length_AB`.
+> In our solution above, we called our bond length variable `bond_length_12`.
 We could have called this variable anything we wanted.
-Consider the following two potential variable names for bond length - `BL_AB` and `bond_length_AB`.
+Consider the following two potential variable names for bond length - `BL_12` and `bond_length_12`.
 Which is more clear to you?
 While you might know what `BL` means, and it is possible for others to figure it out through context, it's easier on others if you give your variables clear names.
 {: .callout}

 > ## Project Extension 1